breezy-team/breezy/doc/user_manual/native.rst

 ::

-  $ bzr import-dsc --to scruff *.dsc
+  $ bzr import-dsc --initial --to scruff *.dsc

 which will create a branch named ``scruff``, which will have the history populated with the information in the source packages.
 You can see this